Real Estate Tax

 Real Estate Assessment

 Assessment notices are mailed to property owners in February.
 Owners who wish to contest their property assessment may lodge an appeal.
-For information on real estate assessment procedures, Board of Equalization and Assessment Review and the appeals process, please visit the Department of Real Estate Assessments.
+For information on real estate assessment procedures, Board of Equalization and Assessment Review and the appeals process, please visit the Office of Real Estate Assessments.

 Residents and other interested parties may view ownership, sales, tax history, and assessment information for a property or make real estate tax payments here.
 Assessed values and other real estate assessment data are extracted from the official assessment records for all properties in the City of Alexandria.